-- A. The City will conduct all inspections of any construction activities within the MS4 area its jurisdiction that require a SWPPP and Storm Water Permit, Dry Well Approval, and/or Construction General Permit; and the City will conduct them in accordance with pursuant to adopted administrative rules and regulations. - B. During construction, sites will be inspected according to the Construction Inspection Frequency Determination. - C. Once construction activities are completed, the developer, owner, or operatorpost-construction storm water management controls shall conduct be inspected annually according to the Post-Construction Inspection Frequency Determination.
-Annual inspections of the storm water facilities and maintain records of such inspections in accordance with adopted rulesperiodic maintenance are required to ensure the storm water system continues to function as designed.
-The City shall have the right to inspect all private post-construction storm water management controls within the City limits but is not responsible for maintenance.

-- 1. Low- to medium- priority sites shall be self-inspected annually. - 2.
-High priority sites shall be inspected annually by the City. - B.3.
-All sites shall require a renewal of their Storm Water Permit every five years; and regulations the City will inspect all sites upon renewal.
+- A. The City will conduct all inspections of any activities within its jurisdiction that require a Storm Water Permit, Dry Well Approval, and/or Construction General Permit; and the City will conduct them pursuant to adopted administrative rules. - B. During construction, sites will be inspected according to the Construction Inspection Frequency Determination. - C. Once construction activities are completed, post-construction storm water management controls shall be inspected annually according to the Post-Construction Inspection Frequency Determination.
+Annual inspections and periodic maintenance are required to ensure the storm water system continues to function as designed.
+The City shall have the right to inspect all private postconstruction storm water management controls within the City limits but is not responsible for maintenance. - 1.
+Low- to medium- priority sites shall be self-inspected annually. - 2.
+High priority sites shall be inspected annually by the City. - All sites shall require a renewal of their Storm Water Permit every five years; and the City will inspect all sites upon renewal.